 3rd Place : Bekah Kellner, Angela Klinger and Alex Grumski, North Allegheny Senior High School

 From promoting recycling and energy conservation in every classroom to educating younger children and peers about plants and environmental issues, middle schoolers became productive activists over the course of the school year.
 The many projects devised and implemented by Fairchild Challenge participants were documented in the final middle school challenge, Environmental Action.
 Every project was valuable and inspiring, so congratulations to all!
 Here are the winners of Challenge #6:

 1st Place: Shaffer Elementary 6th Grade

 Marshall Middle School

-COOL NOTE: Tune in to the Saturday Light Brigade on Saturday, April 19th at 10:35 a.m. to hear some of the winners live on the radio, 88.3 fm WRCT, or online at slbradio.org.
+Tune into the Saturday Light Brigade on May 10th at 10:35 a.m. to hear details from the winners at 88.3 fm or slbradio.org.

 2nd Place: Pittsburgh Science and Technology Academy